sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Marathon Runner.** The first time between each long rest you would gain a level of fatigue, you do not gain that level of fatigue.
 You still suffer a level of fatigue from finishing a long rest without any Supply.

-**Sojournerís Fortitude.** You gain an expertise die on saving throws made to resist fatigue for marching longer than 8 hours.
+**Sojourner√≠s Fortitude.** You gain an expertise die on saving throws made to resist fatigue for marching longer than 8 hours.

 ##### Unbound